Zachary-Woo/Guided-Medical-Image-Synthesis/version2/README.md

 - **Memory Issues**: If you encounter CUDA out of memory errors, try reducing `--output_size` to 384 or enabling model offloading.
 - **Stain Normalization Failures**: If stain normalization fails, ensure your reference image is a well-stained H&E image and try using the `reinhard` method which is more robust for unusual staining patterns.
-- **LoRA Training Issues**: Ensure you have the latest version of diffusers and that your dataset has properly formatted metadata.jsonl files.
+- **LoRA Training Issues**: Ensure you have the latest version of diffusers, accelerate, and peft.
+Ensure your dataset has properly formatted metadata.jsonl files.
+- **Evaluation Script**: The `evaluate_v2.py` script currently has dependencies on `version1` code commented out.
+It needs refactoring or integration of `version1` components to function fully.